pjueon/JetsonGPIO/README.md

 Jetson TX1, TX2, AGX Xavier, and Nano development boards contain a 40 pin GPIO header, similar to the 40 pin header in the Raspberry Pi.
 These GPIOs can be controlled for digital input and output using this library.
 The library provides almost same APIs as the Jetson.GPIO Python library.

+This document walks through what is contained in The Jetson GPIO library package, how to configure the system and compile the provided sample applications, and the library API.

+# Package Components
+In addition to this document, the JetsonGPIO library package contains the following:
+1. The `src` and `include` subdirectories contain the C++ codes that implement all library functionality.
+The `JetsonGPIO.h` file in the `include` subdirectory is the only header file that should be included into an application and provides the needed APIs.
+2. The `samples` subdirectory contains sample applications to help in getting familiar with the library API and getting started on an application.
+3. The `tests` subdirectory contains test codes to test the library APIs and private utilities that are used to implement the library.
+Some test codes require specific setups.
+Check the required setups from the codes before you run them.

 # Installation
 ### 1. Clone the repository.